A vehicle engine problem is often displayed to a driver with the dashboard engine light.

-Cars and trucks today all have a computer (ECM, PCM) that controls the vehicles engine and will get an error when there is a malfunction.
+Cars and trucks today all have an onboard computer (ECM, PCM) that controls the vehicles engine and will get an error when there is a malfunction.

 The error is usually displayed to the driver with a check engine light that will come on.